Dark photon dark matter from a rolling inflaton: Energy Density Spectrum and Clumpy Dark Matter

 The starting point is the density contrast field $\delta(\vec x)$ which describes deviations from the mean dark vector energy density $\langle \rho \rangle$ and is defined as, \bea \rho(\vec x) = \langle \rho \rangle (1 + \delta(\vec x)) . \eea Near the time of matter radiation equality and once the vector dark matter begins redshifting like matter, we can describe the energy density via the mass term in the magnetic component.~As we derive in the Appendix, the Fourier transform of $\delta(\vec x)$ can be written in terms of products of the power spectrum for the tachyonically enhanced transverse mode as, \bea _{\delta}(k,t) & = \frac{k^2}{\left[ \int_0^\infty \frac{dk'}{k'} {\cal P}_{A_+} (k',t) \right]^2} \int_0^\infty dq \int_{|q-k|<p<q+k} dp \ \frac{1}{q^2 p^2} {\cal P}_{A_+}(p,t) {\cal P}_{A_+}(q,t)\, , \eea where we have taken the mass term in~\eref{rhoDint} to represent the energy density at late times and defined the power spectrum in terms of the 2-point function of a random variable $X$, \bea \langle X(\vec k) X(\vec k') \rangle = (2\pi)^3 \delta^3(\vec k + \vec k') \frac{2\pi^2}{k^3} {\cal P}_{X}(k) \, , ~~~X \equiv A_+, \delta. \eea We see in~\eref{deltaPS} that the power spectrum for $\delta$ corresponding to the transverse vector mode\,\footnote{We note that~\eref{deltaPS} agrees with the result found in~\cite{Alonso-Alvarez:2018tus} for \emph{scalar} dark matter produced during inflation.} differs from the one corresponding to the longitudinal mode~\cite{Graham:2015rva}.

-Performing the integral in~\eref{deltaPS} numerically we show the density contrast power spectrum in~\fref{density} for $\bar{m} \ll 1$ and $\xiend \approx 9$.~We see explicitly that the spectrum falls off sharply at large scales.~We also see that the location of the peak does not shift noticeably from the peak in the mean energy density spectrum.~At scales relevant for the CMB we see the power is completely negligible though for $m \sim \Hend$ and $\xi_{\rm{CMB}} \sim 2.5$ perhaps these isocurvature perturbations may have observable consequences, but we do not explore this possibility here.~To determine the matter distribution and scale of clumping of the vector dark matter today, one needs to follow the evolution of these density perturbations through the non-linear regime until today.~The power spectrum in~\fref{density} serves as the input for this evolution~\cite{Berges:2019dgr}, beginning at matter radiation equality, but further investigation is left to future work.
+Performing the integral in~\eref{deltaPS} numerically we show the density contrast power spectrum in~\fref{density} for $\bar{m} \ll 1$ and $\xiend \approx 9$.~We see explicitly that the spectrum falls off sharply at large scales\footnote{Note the slope at large scales is universal as the underlying energy density spectrum in general falls off like $k^4$ (see Appendix B) while the convolution integral in~\eref{deltaPS} modifies this to $\sim k^3$ for the density contrast power spectrum.} like $\sim k^3$.~We also see that the location of the peak does not shift noticeably from the peak in the mean energy density spectrum.~At scales relevant for the CMB we see the power is completely negligible though for $m \sim \Hend,\xi_{\rm{CMB}} \sim 2.5$ perhaps these isocurvature perturbations may have observable consequences, but we do not explore this possibility here.~To determine the matter distribution and scale of clumping of the vector dark matter today, one needs to follow the evolution of these density perturbations through the non-linear regime until today.~The power spectrum in~\fref{density} serves as the input for this evolution~\cite{Berges:2019dgr}, beginning at matter radiation equality, but further investigation is left to future work.

 Finally, we comment that in the mechanism presented here, isocurvature for the transverse mode is suppressed due to the fact that the tachyonic modes experience maximal growth when they are of order the horizon combined with the time dependence of the tachyonic instability parameter $\xi$ \emph{during} inflation.~This is in contrast to the mechanism for suppressing isocurvature in the energy density of the longitudinal mode\,\footnote{Note this is also distinct from how isocurvature is suppressed on long length scales for scalar dark matter production mechanisms~\cite{Alonso-Alvarez:2018tus,Berges:2019dgr,Markkanen:2018gcw} which are also connected to inflation.} which is due to how the different modes redshift \emph{after} inflation~\cite{Graham:2015rva}.